War & Peace (2016 TV series): Production

 The series, a British-American co-production, was announced by Danny Cohen on 18 February 2013 and was commissioned by him and Ben Stephenson, the controller of BBC Drama.
-The production by BBC Cymru Wales is partnered by The Weinstein Company, Lookout Point and BBC Worldwide.
+The production by BBC Cymru Wales was partnered by The Weinstein Company, Lookout Point and BBC Worldwide.

 The cast was announced on 28 December 2014.

 The executive producers are Faith Penhale, George Ormond, Andrew Davies, Simon Vaughan, Robert Walak and Harvey Weinstein.
 The director is Tom Harper.
 The soundtrack was composed by Martin Phipps.

-The series was filmed in Russia, Lithuania, and Latvia with Arri Alexa digital cameras.
-Anamorphic lenses were used, for their bokeh focus fall-off effects.
+Beginning in February 2015, the series was filmed in Russia, Lithuania, and Latvia with Arri Alexa digital cameras.
+Anamorphic lenses were used for their bokeh focus fall-off effects.